Ukrainian Chebureki (Чебурек)

 Chebureki Variations

-While I used pork, the traditional (Crimean) Ukrainian chebureki meat is beef.
+While I used pork, the traditional (Crimean) Ukrainian chebureki meat is beef or lamb.
 However you can really get creative with your fillings.
 Here’s one I made with stewed cherries that is great for dessert.
 It is the exact same method, but sweet rather than savory.

 Ukrainian Chebureki